sanjana-roy/sanjana-roy.github.io/Dorian/Dorian.md

 ## Replication Results

 ![Temporal Analysis](results/figures/Tornado_tweetsbyhour.png)
 *Figure 1.
 Temporal analysis of tornado-related Twitter activity by hour, from April 28th to May 5th*

 ![Word Analysis](results/figures/Tornado_uniquewords.png)
 *Figure 2.
 Top 15 unique words found in tweet content (including stop words)*

 ![Word network](results/figures/Tornado_wordnetwork.png)

-*Figure 3.*
+*Figure 3.
+Network of word pairs with a count of greater than and equal to 12*

 ![Twitter Activity](results/figures/Tornado_tweetlocations3.png)
 *Figure 4.
-Network of word pairs with a count of greater than and equal to 12*
+Twitter activity showing bot and non-bots tweets with geolocation as well as population density at the county-level*

 ![Hot Spot Analysis](results/figures/Tornado_tweetcluster3.png)
 *Figure 5.
 Cluster of tornado-related Twitter activity.
 Breaks and colors from http://michaelminn.net/tutorials/r-point-analysis/ and based on 1.96 as the confidence level interval for z-scores*

 ![NTDI Map](results/figures/Tornado_ndti2.png)
 *Figure 6.
 Visualizing the Normalized Difference Tweet Index showing comparison of tornado-related twitter activity to baseline activity in the same time period*

 ## Unplanned Deviations from the Protocol